3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 *Figure 11.
 Direct georeferencing of HS images acquired with a line sensor.
 The triangles correspond to check points.
 Figure by course authors.*

-In case of a lower quality of the GNSS/INS equipment, GCPs are used to improve the georeferencing.
+In cases where the GNSS/INS equipment is of lower quality, GCPs are used to improve the georeferencing.
-Such approach is called an integrated system orientation (ISO, e.g., [Toth and Józków, 2016](#references)).
+Such an approach is called integrated system orientation (ISO, e.g., [Toth and Józków, 2016](#references)).
-An indirect georeferencing is then an approach when the GNSS/INS measurements are not used at all, and the image orientation relies only on GCPs – it used to be a case of frame cameras.
+Indirect georeferencing is then an approach when the GNSS/INS measurements are not used at all and the image orientation relies only on the GCPs – usually the case of frame cameras.
-All three methods of image orientation (direct, integrated, and indirect) are described in photogrammetric literature (e.g., [Colomina and Molina, 2014, Kraus 2007](#references)).
+All three methods of image orientation (direct, integrated, and indirect) are described in photogrammetric literature (e.g., [Colomina and Molina, 2014; Kraus, 2007](#references)).

-If the accuracy of the GNSS/INS is low, remaining distortions after direct georeferencing and orthorectification in images collected with a line scanner can be in the level of decimetres or meters ([Hruska et al., 2012](#references)).
+If the accuracy of the GNSS/INS is low, remaining distortions after direct georeferencing and orthorectification in images collected with a line scanner can be in the order of decimetres or meters ([Hruska et al., 2012](#references)).
-Thus, overlapping images do not also fit, as shown in the *Figure 12*.
+Thus, overlapping images do not match, as shown in *Figure 12*.

 <p align="center">
 <img src="media/Fig12_Geom_cor_Nano.jpg" title="Geometric correction Nano-Hyperspec." alt="Figure 12" width="500"/>
 </p>

 *Figure 12.
 Geometric correction of an image acquired with a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro.
-The two overlapping image strips after directs georeferencing and orthorectification (top) and after their rectification into RGB orthoimages acquired with a frame camera Sony A7 ILCE-7 from the same platform (bottom).
-The correction includes a transformation from the WGS84 (EPSG 4326) coordinate system to the national coordinate system S-JTSK (EPSG 5514).
+The two overlapping image strips after direct georeferencing and orthorectification (top) and after their rectification into RGB orthoimages acquired with a frame camera Sony A7 ILCE-7 from the same platform (bottom).
+The correction includes transformation from the WGS84 (EPSG 4326) coordinate system to the national coordinate system S-JTSK (EPSG 5514).
 Figure by course authors.*

-A possible solution is in registration of distort images into another geographical layer of higher accuracy.
+A possible solution is the registration of distorted images into another geographical layer with higher accuracy.
-Orthoimages acquired with a RGB frame camera during the same flight or another flight within a short time interval (a few days) are often used for this purpose ([Suomalainen et al. 2014, Turner et al. 2017, Habib et al. 2016, Angel et al., 2020, Červená et al. 2020](#references)).
+Orthoimages acquired with a RGB frame camera during the same flight or another flight within a short time interval (a few days) are often used for this purpose ([Suomalainen et al., 2014; Turner et al., 2017; Habib et al., 2016; Angel et al., 2020; Červená et al. 2020](#references)).
-*Figure 13* depicts a processing workflow of orientation of images acquired with a line sensor based on fusion with a simultaneously acquired images with a frame camera.
+*Figure 13* depicts a processing workflow for the orientation of images acquired with a line sensor based on fusion with simultaneously acquired images with a frame camera.
-The images from the frame camera were georeferenced using GCPs and a standard photogrammetric workflow using structure from motion (Jiang et al., 2020).
+The images from the frame camera were georeferenced using GCPs and a standard photogrammetric workflow using structure from motion ([Jiang et al., 2020](#references)).
-*Table* 3 shows that a combined approach brings a considerable improvement to first step orientation based only on GNSS/INS.
+*Table* 3 shows that a combined approach brings a considerable improvement to first-step orientation based solely on GNSS/INS.

 <p align="center">
 <img src="media/Fig13.png" title="Geometric correction Nano-Hyperspec." alt="Figure 13" width="500"/>
 </p>

 *Figure 13.
-Geometric processing of HS imagery acquired with a line sensor supported with simultaneously collected images with a frame camera.
-Figure by [Suomalainen et al. (2014)](https://doi.org/10.3390/rs61111013), [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).*
+Geometric processing of HS imagery acquired with a line sensor supported by simultaneously collected images with a frame camera.
+Figure by [Suomalainen et al., (2014)](https://doi.org/10.3390/rs61111013), [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).*

 *Table 3.
-Comparison of RMSE on CP after direct georeferencing and orthorectification of a line sensor (basic correction) and after improvement using orthoimages from a frame camera (advanced correction).*
+Comparison of RMSE on CPs after direct georeferencing and orthorectification of a line sensor (basic correction) and after improvement using orthoimages from a frame camera (advanced correction).*

  **Reference**       | **GSD [m]** | **RMSE [m] basic correction** | **RMSE [m] advanced correction** :-------------------:|:-----------:|:-----------------------------:|:--------------------------------: